 When finished with your cigarette, thoroughly extinguish it in the ashtray to prevent other cigarette butts from catching fire.
-After using the ashtray, press it back in completely.
+After using the ashtray, close the ashtray cover completely.

-To remove the ashtray, press down on the lock spring plate and pull it out.
+To remove the ashtray, open the ashtray cover and pull it out.